Decoding the Amplitude Pair with Distinct CPV Phases in Charmed Baryon Decays

 {\bf \textit{Charmed baryon decay amplitudes}} We employ the SU(3) flavor symmetry approach based on irreducible representation amplitudes (IRA) in our analysis.
 Within the framework of SU(3) flavor symmetry, anti-triplet charmed baryons $B_c$ decays into an octet baryon $B$ and a pseudoscalar meson $P$ can be systematically described.
+A ground-state charmed baryon contains one charm quark, which is an $SU(3)$ singlet, and the two light quarks.
+The two light quarks can form an antisymmetric and a symmetric tensors transforming as anti-triplet $\overline{\mathbf{3}}$ and an sextet $\mathbf{6}$ respectively, due to $\mathbf{3}\otimes\mathbf{3}=\mathbf{6}\oplus\overline{\mathbf{3}}$.
+The anti-triplet can decay into a final light baryon and pseudoscalar meson both transforming as octets through weak interaction, which is the subject we are studying.
+We indicate anti-triplet by $(\mathbf B_c)^{ij}$ or equivalently $(\mathbf B_c)_k=\frac{1}{2}\epsilon_{kij}(\mathbf B_c)^{ij}$.
 The initial and final states are represented as~\cite{Xing:2024nvg,He:2024unv}

 The Lagrangian can be decomposed into different parts according to the CKM matrix elements and SU(3) representations.
 Accordingly, the effective Lagrangian can be organized into CF, SCS, and DCS parts, together with corresponding SU(3) transformation properties as ~\cite{Yang:2025orn}